• Skip to main content

 • Boost it with more veggies: Try adding bright green veggies for a beautiful pop in color (green peas, broccoli, asparagus, etc).
 Caramelized onions are also surprisingly delicious with this recipe.

-• Make a herbed mac and cheese: If you have some vegan pesto, then add a few dollop at serving to bring interesting flavor.
+• Make a herbed mac and cheese: If you have some vegan walnut pesto, then add a few dollop at serving to bring interesting flavor.

 There is a white bowl containing a vegan butternut squash mac and cheese topped with chives and red pepper flakes.